Spanish Fried Anchovies – Boquerones Fritos Recipe

 Malaga’s María Zambrano train station is next door to the bus station in the center of the city.
 Trains between the airport and Malaga run every 20 minutes.
 Malaga is connected to Spain’s high-speed rail and has three trains per day to Madrid.
 It is also possible to get to Cordoba, Granada, and Seville by train from Malaga. – Book tickets here

 From Malaga bus station, you can get anywhere in Andalucia and all the main cities in Spain.
-You need to use Malaga bus station if you want to use public transport to get to Torre del Mar, Torrox, or Nerja. – Buy tickets here
+You need to use the Malaga bus station if you want to use public transport to get to Torre del Mar, Torrox, or Nerja. – Buy tickets here

 Having a car while visiting Malaga province offers you the opportunity to get out and explore the region at your own pace.
 Rental prices can be high during the summer, but there are some fantastic deals to be had in the offseason. – Check car rental deals here

 In order to make travel planning as easy as possible, we gathered below a selection of our favorite companies.
 We love them for being reliable and offering the best deals in Southern Spain.
-All of the recommended companies have a top-notch customer service and have been tested by us first-hand.

 With over 300 days of sunshine per year, there isn’t a wrong time of year to visit Malaga.
 The hottest weather and warmest sea temperatures are between May and October.